bennycheung/bennycheung.github.io/_posts/2018-07-01-deep-learning-on-text-data.md

 > notice the funny thing about "man" is most similar to "robber" and "Robbery_suspect".
 This must be influenced by the original set of news source which the word2vec is constructed.

 For each word index, the corresponding word2vec vector is assigned into `embbeding_weights` matrix.
+This matrix will be used for converting word into word2vec representation later.

 ```python
 import numpy as np